input-output-hk/catalyst-engineering/guides_and_processes/ownership.md

 When a GitHub pull request is created, the author of the pull request becomes the owner of that code until it is merged into the main branch.
 As the owner of the pull request, you are responsible for:

 * We encourage the use of the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format for PR titles and commit messages.
-* PR title should be in the format: `feat: JIRA-1234: Title of the PR`
+* PR title should pass conventional commit linting.
 * Providing a clear description of the changes made and the purpose of the code
 * Assign yourself as the PR owner
 * Assigning the appropriate reviewers to the PR